mfranzke/datalist-polyfill/README.md

 ## API
 Nothing really, just plug it in, it will work out of the box.

+We're even also enabling the [.options (for `datalist` elements)](https://developer.mozilla.org/en/docs/Web/API/HTMLDataListElement) and [.list (for `input` elements)](https://developer.mozilla.org/en/docs/Web/API/HTMLInputElement) properties according to the specs.

-You'd like to set a title-Attribute on the datalist HTML tag, as this would get used as label for the first, disabled entry within the polyfilling select.
+And you'd like to set a title-Attribute on the datalist HTML tag, as this would get used as label for the first, disabled entry within the polyfilling select.

 ### dynamic HTML (or DHTML, if you like to be a little bit nostalgic)
 In case that you'd like to dynamically add or modify / create your HTML code, you're even also good to go with this polyfill, as it's based on event delegation that makes your UI work with a glance - no function to call after DOM manipulation or something similar.